 Five minors in English also are available.
-These minors consist of approved course work in American studies, literature, writing, technical communication, and literature and film.
+These minors consist of approved course work in literature, writing, technical writing, literature and film, and literature and science.
 You can major in any other academic field and minor in these areas.

-In addition to taking the courses in the English curriculum, English majors and minors, will have the opportunity to join the writing staffs of campus publications to contribute work to a creative magazine (Southwinds), to participate in Sigma Tau Delta and to attend lectures given by visiting scholars and writers.
+In addition to taking the courses in the English curriculum, English majors and minors, will have the opportunity to join the writing staffs of campus publications to contribute work to a creative magazine (Southwinds), to participate in the Living Poets Society and Sigma Tau Delta, and to attend lectures given by visiting scholars and writers.